csrhddlam/csrhddlam.github.io/index.md

 # Huiyu Wang
 ---

-I am a Ph.D. candidate in Computer Science at Johns Hopkins University, advised by [Bloomberg Distinguished Professor](https://en.wikipedia.org/wiki/Bloomberg_Distinguished_Professorships) [Alan Yuille](https://cs.jhu.edu/~ayuille/), and a student researcher at Google.
-Before that, I received M.S. in Electrical Engineering at University of California, Los Angeles in 2017 and B.S. in Information Engineering at Shanghai Jiao Tong University in 2015.
-I have spent wonderful summers at Google Research, Allen Institute for Artificial Intelligence (AI2), and TuSimple.
+I am a Ph.D. candidate in Computer Science at Johns Hopkins University (JHU), advised by [Bloomberg Distinguished Professor](https://en.wikipedia.org/wiki/Bloomberg_Distinguished_Professorships) [Alan Yuille](https://cs.jhu.edu/~ayuille/).
+Before that, I received M.S. in Electrical Engineering from University of California, Los Angeles (UCLA) and B.S. in Information Engineering from Shanghai Jiao Tong University (SJTU).
+I also spent two years as a student researcher at Google and had wonderful summers at Allen Institute for Artificial Intelligence (AI2), and TuSimple.

 My research interest is computer vision with focuses on long-range modeling and scene segmentation.

-I am actively looking for a full-time job.
-Please drop me an [email](mailto:huiyu@jhu.edu) if you are interested.
+I will join Facebook AI Research (FAIR) as a Research Scientist after graduation.

 ## News